inblockio/aqua-docs/content/en/docs/protocol/aqua-identity-protocol.md

 Identity claims in the [Aqua Identity Protocol](https://pkc.inblock.io/index.php/Aqua_Identity_Protocol) are **always self issues**.
-This means that the first signature on the claim needs to be from the private key which belongs to the account the claim is issued for.
+This means that the first signature on the claim needs to be from the private key which belongs to the account, the claim is issued for.
 This proves account ownership.
 This means:

 -   All claims can only be issued from the account which they make a